 The GIGSA Graduate Student Travel Fund provides financial assistance to graduate students presenting their own research at a national or international conference or workshop.
 Travel for purposes other than conferences or workshops, such as for collaboration with colleagues at other institutes, may be approved on a case-by-case basis.

-To qualify, the student must work for a faculty member belonging to one of the seven GI research groups: Space Physics and Aeronomy; Tectonics and Sedimentation; Volcanology; Atmospheric Sciences; Remote Sensing; Seismology and Geodesy; and Snow, Ice and Permafrost (although the student may be located anywhere on campus).
+To qualify, the student must work for a faculty member belonging to one of the seven GI research groups: Space Physics and Aeronomy; Tectonics and Sedimentation; Volcanology; Atmospheric Sciences; Remote Sensing; Seismology and Geodesy; Snow, Ice and Permafrost (although the student may be located anywhere on campus) Student's from other research groups are encouraged to reach out to see if they qualify for the GIGSA travel grant.
 Successful applicants will receive assistance in the form of frequent flier mile award tickets or monetary support for national or international meetings.
-For students who actively participate in GIGSA, a maximum of $800 or the equivalent value in air miles will be awarded.
-For students NOT actively involved in GIGSA, a maximum of $400 or the equivalent value in air miles will be awarded.
-The quality of the application may also influence the award tier.
-The award amounts in each tier may bump up by a few hundred dollars depending upon the status of the GIGSA account at that time.

 If you have any questions please contact the travel grant coordinator at email@example.com.

 GIGSA maintains a guide for new (as well as continuing) graduate students.
 It can be found as a read-only Google Doc here.